Tuesday, June 18, 2024

 Youth crime is a failure of society; fix that first.

-12 Education.
+13. Education.
 The function of government here is to provide the funding needed and to stop interfering so as to reduce the stress on teachers.
 Teaching, especially in STEM subjects, doesn't need the input of politicians who only seem to have made matters more difficult.
+When I taught chemistry the government legislated that all children should study it.
+The immediate effects were an 80% increase in equipment breakage and disruption to those more capable of understanding the theory of valency.

 Transgender ideology in primary school?
 I doubt if many would disagree here apart from a few who give 'woke' a bad name.